Original Run: July 11, 2020 - September 26, 2020 Number of Episodes: 12 Genre: Comedy, Romance Based on the Series Created By: Reiji Miyajima

 It’s fine when a series sets itself up for a continuation.
 But when a show fails to leave behind enough reasons to return, it’s nothing more than a wasted effort.

 This show could have gone down the tried-and-true road.
 Had this series committed itself to do that, things might have been more serviceable, albeit forgettable.
 To this series’ credit, it was willing to expand its horizons; this was not a paint-by-numbers romantic comedy.

 However, there was far too much hesitation.
 This show would only ever dip its toes into the water without ever finding the nerve to take the plunge.

 So while there is some promise, this series wasted its first impression.
 Things might get better, but at the moment, I cannot give Rent-a-Girlfriend a recommendation.

-But these are just my thoughts.
-What are yours?
-Have you seen this series?
-How would you advise Rent-a-Girlfriend?
-Leave a comment down below because I would love to hear what you have to say.
+But these are my thoughts; what are yours?
+Have you seen this show; how would you advise Rent-a-Girlfriend Season 2?
+Leave a comment below because I would love to hear what you have to say.

 If you liked what you have read, follow Anime Hajime on our social media sites to never miss a post or update.
 Also, please share this review across the internet to help add to the discussion.